-The five institutions governed by the Board of Regents include Iowa's three public universities – the University of Iowa, Iowa State University, and the University of Northern Iowa; and two special preschool/K-12th grade schools – the Iowa School for the Deaf and the Iowa Braille and Sight Saving School.
+The five institutions governed by the Board of Regents include Iowa's three public universities – the University of Iowa, Iowa State University, and the University of Northern Iowa; and two special preschool/K-12th grade entities – the Iowa School for the Deaf and Iowa Educational Services for the Blind and Visually Impaired.

 University of Iowa